tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/report.md

 All successful response objects contain a list of objects containing information on the status of each transaction (or "record") in the batch.

-The record object contains information on:
+The most important columns in the report are record object contains information on:

 - **Status**: This refers to our validation of the format of the request.
 This should "Validated/Approved".
 - **State**: This refers to the progress of valid transactions through the settlement process.
 This should be somewhere on a spectrum between "Importing" and "Complete".